jlvandenhout/docusaurus-plugin-docs-editor/README.md

 # Docs Editor
-A Markdown editor for Docusaurus content.
+A Markdown editor for Docusaurus content using GitHub to commit any progress and allow contributers to create a pull request to the upstream repository without the need to know Markdown or GitHub.

 **WORK IN PROGRESS: This project is in early development so expect functionality to be broken!**